SamuelHudec/misicka_concept/README.md

   1. Use [inference notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_conceptualizer_inference.ipynb) from hugging face.

-2. Download the learned_embeds.bin (ex. misicka_1_embeds.bin) file from there and upload the file to wherever this notebook is before running this next cell:
+2. Download the learned_embeds.bin file from there and upload the file to wherever this notebook is before running this next cell:

   ```pyhton
   learned_embed = torch.load('data/sd_styles/<learned_embeds.bin>')